 We all want to relax and unwind while on vacation and during the holidays.
 But there are some routines that should never be modified.
 Your child’s skincare regimen is one of them.

-Because eczema flare-ups can happen any time, it’s extremely important to apply an emollient like Mustela’s Stelatopia Emollient Cream or Stelatopia Emollient Balm every day.
+Because eczema flare-ups can happen any time, it’s extremely important to apply an emollient like Mustela’s Stelatopia Emollient Cream, Stelatopia Emollient Face Cream, or Stelatopia Emollient Balm every day.
 These specially-designed creams and balms will protect your child’s sensitive skin from dry air, allergens, and other triggers regardless of the type of environment your child is in.
 For harsher climates, multiple daily applications can help keep eczema flare-ups at bay and allow your child to enjoy traveling as much as you do!

 Dress Your Child In The Right Clothing